 Contact our Groups Team to inquire about shows and events that are perfect for scout groups, birthday parties, school groups, summer camps and more.

-Mondays and Saturdays at noon the Arsht Center offers free behind-the-scenes tours.
+Mondays and Saturdays at noon the Arsht Center offers free tours of the largest performing arts center built in the U.S. in the last three decades.
 These tours are generously sponsored by American Airlines.

 Each year, every fifth-grade class in the Miami-Dade County Public Schools is invited to experience a live performance with Rock Odyssey, a fast and funny rock musical version of Homer's Odyssey.
 For more information, please contact Jairo Ontiveros at email@example.com

 A committee of volunteer parents dedicated to sharing their passion for the performing arts with their children.
 Arsht Families engages younger generations in the Arsht Center by supporting and enhancing educational programming and outreach efforts to private schools and the broader community.
-For more information, contact Christine Brown at 786.468.2350 or email@example.com.
+For more information, contact us at 786.468.2020 or firstname.lastname@example.org.

 Does the Arsht Center have baby-changing stations?